IFCRail/MVD-Infra-Test-Instructions/E2a-TRST/TSAS/README.md

     - IfcDirection (0., 0., 1.)

 Base

-  IfcDirectrixDerivedReferenceSweptAreaSolid
+The base should be defined by a sectioned solid sweep.
+The structure should look like:
+- IfcSectionedSolidHorizontal
-Directrix =>
+  - Directrix
-IfcOffsetCurveByDistances
-One offsetvalue
-IfcSegmentedReferenceCurve
+    - IfcSegmentedReferenceCurve
+  - CrossSections

-- IfcProject
+    - IfcDerivedProfileDef
-  - IfcSite
+      - ParentProfile
+        - IfcArbitraryClosedProfileDef (the profile as defined in figure 5)
-    - IfcRailway
+      - Operator
+        - IfcCartesianTransformationOperator2D => rotation based on segment
-      - IfcFacilityPart.TRACKSTRUCTURE
+  - CrossSectionPositions

-Base
+    - IfcAxis2PlacementLinear (at the start of each Cant Alignment Segment and at the end of the IfcSegmentedReferenceCurve)

 </details>